 Annual security report

 GU produces and distributes an annual security report outlining campus security policies, procedures and crime statistics.
-This report includes all recorded data from GU-Q.
+This report includes all recorded data from GU-Q. A hard copy can be found in the GU-Q security CCTV room.

 Campus Security Authorities